Raul Ruidiaz’s brace helps Sounders leapfrog Galaxy for Western Conference lead

 Hernandez entered the match as MLS’s back-to-back player-of-the-week winner.
 He totaled five goals in L.A.’s opening two wins and only needed a brace against Seattle to break the league’s record for most scores to open a season.
 Chicago Fire FC forward Ante Razov scored six times in his first three games in 1999.

-But a lineup change in the back helped the Rave Green shut down Chicharito.
-Sounders coach Brian Schmetzer subbed Yeimar Gomez Andrade in for Xavier Arreaga, having the former play on the right side.

-Yeimar, Shane O’Neill and Nouhou met most scoring threats and potential counterattacks.
+Schmetzer’s replaced Xavier Arreaga with Yeimar Gomez Andrade, having the latter play on the right side of the defensive line.
+Yeimar, Shane O’Neill and Nouhou met most scoring threats and potential counterattacks to help shutdown Chicharito.

+The Galaxy moved to their own two-forward rotation in the second half, but still couldn’t slip a goal past the Sounders.
+Rave Green keeper Stefan Frei finished the match with two saves for his 84th MLS career shutout, which ranks fourth all-time.

+“It’s difficult to break us down,” Sounders midfielder Kelyn Rowe said during a video conference call with media.
+“That’s what we want to do.
+If you’re a lone forward — they switched to two forwards in the second half — it’s hard to get anywhere near there (goal).
+You saw a little bit of frustration from Chicharito.
+We, defensively, did a god job.”

 First-year Galaxy coach Greg Vanney has revived the club, but Sunday’s loss was familiar.
 The last time Vanney coached against Schmetzer, it was the 2019 MLS Cup at Lumen Field.
 The Reds lost 3-1.
 The sides didn’t face each other during the league’s truncated 2020 season where opponents were regionalized.